Desfina: Events and organizations

 The Cultural Association of Desfina I Proodos ("The Progress") was founded on 6 July 1979 and today numbers 200 members.
 The aim of the cultural association is the intellectual growth and moral culture, the promotion of spirit of culture and humanitarian bond between the members as well as contribution in the configuration of environment.
 The choir of Desfina, founded in 1999, consists of an adult's and a children's section.
+Every summer they host a traditional concert for Greek Clarino, which people from around the region attend almost every year.
+Another event that the city holds is on August 15th, Mary, the mother of Jesus's Name Day, where they host a traditional dance in the town center, during the Dormition Of The Virgin Mary.

 There are two football clubs in Desfina: Isaias Desfina, founded in 1973, and Doxa Desfina, founded in 1986.

 Settlements

 The municipal unit of Desfina consists of the following settlements: